-A higher-specification current shunt for displaying current on an oscilloscopeDesigned by leonerd, Ships from United Kingdom
+A higher-specification current shunt for displaying current on an oscilloscopeDesigned by LeoNerd's Store in United Kingdom

 This is a small series resistor acting as a current shunt with a current-sense amplifier across it.
 Connect the PSU to the Vin side of the probe, the device under test to the Vout side, and the probe will convert the amount of current drawn by the device into an output voltage on the I[out] BNC socket, proportional to the current drawn.

 The shunt resistor has a value of 0.1 ohms, so even at 200mA it drops only 20mV; your 5V supply will still be usable at 4.98V while even 3.3V remains good at 3.28V.
 You could even use the Vout monitor on the sense input of your PSU if it has one, to let it account for this voltage drop itself, and ensure your load really does receive the exact voltage required.